AngeloR/angelor.github.io/content/posts/medium/posse-has-it-backwards.md

 draft: false
 medium_link: https://xangelo.medium.com/posse-has-it-backwards-ca9ab4d5b529?source=rss-d5a790d38792------2
 slug: posse-has-it-backwards
+summary: The Presentation of Self in Every Blog post
 title: POSSE Has it Backwards
-summary: The Presentation of Self in Every Blog Post
 ---

 I’ve been blogging for a number of years now, even though my website makes it seem like I stopped.
 You can check the wayback machine and see posts from [2011](https://web.archive.org/web/20110507234835/http://xangelo.ca) before composer was a thing in the PHP world, or you can jump back to [2005](https://web.archive.org/web/20050415040309/http://www.xangelo.com/) when I was more focused on the design of the website than the content itself.
 I’ve tried almost every blogging platform out there, and a few that never made it off my hard-drive.